neuroinformatics-unit/gsoc/NeuroInformation Support for kalman filters in movement  Deborshi Kashyap.md

  I have commitments during the GSoC work period.
 I have one-day exams in June and December, time-table is not yet scheduled.

+ <h3> Are you also applying for projects with other organisations in GSoC 2025? </h3>

+ No, I'm not applying for any projects with other organizations in GSoC 2025.